ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/mysql/backups.md

 ```

 #### Useful options
+* `--host=host_name`, `-h remote_host`
+  * The default host is `localhost`, but you can use this flag to specify a *remote host*.
 * `--single-transaction`
-   Issues a `START TRANSACTION` statement before dumping data, for consistency.
+  * Issues a `START TRANSACTION` statement before dumping data, for consistency.
 Turns off `lock-tables`, and is only useful for InnoDB tables
 * `--quick`
-   On by default, forces `mysqldump` to retrieve table rows one at a time and dump straight to `stdout`, instead of buffering to memory.
+  * On by default, forces `mysqldump` to retrieve table rows one at a time and dump straight to `stdout`, instead of buffering to memory.
 * `--events --routines`
-   mysqldump dumps triggers along with tables, as these are part of the table definition.
+  * mysqldump dumps triggers along with tables, as these are part of the table definition.
 However, stored procedures, views, and events are not, and need extra parameters to be recreated explicitly
 * `--lock-tables`
-For MyISAM tables, this will prevent writes to the database during the dump.
+  * For MyISAM tables, this will prevent writes to the database during the dump.

 ```eval_rst
 .. warning::